Hypoallergenic Pilo huggie earrings safe for sensitive skin

 If you've ever taken off a beautiful pair of earrings only to find your earlobes red, swollen, and itchy, you are not alone.
 You belong to the roughly 20% of the population with a metal allergy.

-For years, people with sensitive skin were told their only option was to buy solid 14k or 18k gold—a solution that is neither budget-friendly nor practical for building a diverse jewelry collection.
+For years, people with sensitive skin were told their only option was to buy solid 14k or 18k gold—a solution that is neither easy-to-wear nor practical for building a diverse jewelry collection.
 The fast-fashion alternative?
 Endure the pain for the sake of an outfit.

 This is the definitive guide to understanding metal allergies, decoding jewelry labels, and finding pieces you can actually sleep in without a reaction.